Dunns Creek State Park

 Dunns Creek State Park is a Florida State Park, located approximately 15 miles south of Palatka, on US 17.
+The park is named for John Dunn, a lawyer and coffee planter.
+He received a grant in 1765 that allowed him to farm an area “between the two lakes” in Putnam County.

 History

-Native Americans used this site as evidenced by the fairly widespread shell mounds.
+Native Americans used this site as evidenced by the fairly widespread burial mounds.
 During the 1920s, a steamboat stop provided wood and water to citrus loaded ships.
 The area was also used as a post office for the towns of Pomona and Sisco.
-The 6,000-acre property was the site of turpentining, logging, cattle ranching and farming operations within the last century.
-Located south of a sharp bend in the St. Johns River along Dunns Creek (which connects to Crescent Lake), the park was added to the state park system in October 2001.
+The 6,302-acre property was the site of turpentining, logging, cattle ranching and farming operations within the last century.
+Dunns Creek provides outflow from Crescent Lake to the St Johns River.
+The state park is located south of a sharp bend in the St. Johns River along Dunns Creek.
+While the park was added to the state park system in October 2001, just north across the creek lies the 6,302-acre Dunns Creek Conservation Area, purchased in 1992 by the St. Johns River Water Management District.
+Together they provide large floodplain areas and water storage, helping protect about five miles of shoreline on Dunns Creek with a buffer area shielding the aquatic systems from adverse impacts.